 The time has come, (the walrus said) to drill the hole in the top wing.
 Using the dowel struts, line up the top wing left and right as marked earlier, and carefully drill the hole for the 8mm dowel through the top wing into the fuselage.
 Now the top wing may be glued in place.

 All that remains is to attach the propeller and the wheels and you are ready to zoom around the room!

 The plans for this toy biplane is part of the e-book Toys for Boys.

-Free Digital Download Toys for Boys includes planes, trains and automobiles, a multi storey toy car garage, wooden toy motorcycle and earth moving construction toys.
+Free Digital Download Toys for Boys Project Plans to make trucks, planes, trains, cars, a multi storey toy car garage, wooden toy motorcycle and earth moving construction toys.